dotnet/csharpstandard/standard/lexical-structure.md

 > #endif
 > class Test {...}
 > ```
 > produces a compile-time error ("A build can't be both debug and retail") if the conditional compilation symbols `Debug` and `Retail` are both defined.
-Note that a *pp_message* can contain arbitrary text; specifically, it need not contain well-formed tokens, as shown by the single quote in the word `can't`. *end example*
+Note that a *Pp_Message* can contain arbitrary text; specifically, it need not contain well-formed tokens, as shown by the single quote in the word `can't`. *end example*

 ### 7.5.7 Region directives